 - Lacks midfoot and arch support

-- Available in two impressive colors with top-notch fitting
+- Available in multiple colors with top-notch fitting

 - Highly durable and flexible with the SuperFabric Guard plates